alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ## Wrapping Things Up 🗞️

 This is just the beginning for these interfaces.
 So, hop on them and let us know what more things you'd like to see in the CLI/API.
-Our team will be on top of both projects to add more features and firepower soon, so that integrate Fleek into crazy new workflows and usecases, and platforms 🔥
+Our team will be on top of both projects to add more features and firepower soon, so that integrate Fleek into crazy new workflows and use cases, and platforms 🔥

 **On other news,** we are joining **Gitcoin Grants Round 9 Hackathon** with Protocol Labs, Textile, IPFS, Filecoin, and a ton of more amazing Open Web projects!

 Fleek's [bounties are live](https://gitcoin.co/issue/protocol/grants/7/100025064), with three open tracks (Innovation, NFTs, Communication), for building Dapps using the [Space SDK](https://github.com/FleekHQ/space-sdk).
 Up for the challenge? ⚡⚡⚡